teamforage/tax-calc-take-home/README.md

 3. SNAP should be applied to a cart so that the minimum amount of taxes are charged to the customer.

 ### Required solution
 The goal of this exercise is to ingest a list of products and return a breakdown of the taxes that were applied to each product, as well as the total taxes charged.
-SNAP can only be charged to items with `"eligibility": "snap"`, so all items with `"eligibiilty: "ebt_cash"` should be fully taxed (EBT Cash is another form of benefit).
+SNAP can only be charged to items with `"eligibility": "snap"`, so all items with `"eligibiilty: "ebt_cash"` cannot be paid with SNAP and should be fully taxed (EBT Cash is another form of benefit).
 Remember, SNAP should be applied to a cart so that the minimum amount of taxes are charged to the customer.
 Products can come in two different forms based on the granularity of the tax rates passed in.
 The list of products can include both products with a single `tax_rate` field and products with a `tax_rate_list` field.

 Here is an example of a product with a single `tax_rate`:
 ```json